-Pacific Golden Plover are among the prettiest of waders that can be seen on the beaches of BC.
+Pacific Golden Plover is among the prettiest waders that can be seen on the beaches of the Pacific Northwest.

-Pacific Golden Plover eat mainly bivalves and other mollusks on their wintering grounds as well as worms, crustaceans, spiders.
-During breeding season in the Arctic, seeds, leaves and berries are also an important food source. pacific golden plovers find their food mainly by sight.
+Pacific Golden Plover eats mainly bivalves and other mollusks on their wintering grounds as well as worms, crustaceans, spiders.
+During breeding season in the Arctic, seeds, leaves, and berries are also an important food source.
+Pacific Golden Plovers find their food mainly by sight.
 They forage in a peck and run method, running quickly in an upright position, pausing to peck, then running again.
-Their preferred foraging ground is on the inter tidal mudflats.
+Their preferred foraging ground is on the intertidal mudflats.

-Pacific Golden Plover migrate, feed and roost in large flocks, usually up to 50, but can be in much larger flocks when food is plentiful.
+Pacific Golden Plover migrates, feeds, and roost in large flocks, usually up to 50, but can be in much larger flocks when food is plentiful.
 Pacific golden plovers breed in Alaska in June and July.
 Males usually return to the same nest site, even to the same spot.
 They form monogamous pairs.
 Their excellent camouflage allows them to simply nest on the ground.

-Breeding plumage consists of bright gold flecked upper parts that become mottled with black and gold, the face and rest of underparts are black with a light band from the forehead along the head and down the sides of the breast to the flanks.
-The non breeding plumage is grey brown with gold speckles and a belly white.
+Breeding plumage consists of bright gold-flecked upperparts that become mottled with black and gold, the face and rest of the underparts are black with a light band from the forehead along with the head and down the sides of the breast to the flanks.
+The non-breeding plumage is grey-brown with gold speckles and a belly white.